 In 2014-15, Crovetti helped the program take even greater strides during his third season at the helm of the program, which has constantly competed against some of the top Division II regional programs over the past few years.
 Merrimack finished that season ranked 10th out of 45 teams in the East Region, while two individuals ranked in the top-six in the region, as well.

 After an impressive rookie season, the women's golf team reached even greater heights in 2012-13.
 The Warriors did not wait long to make noise, winning their first tournament of the year that they participated in en route to a successful fall campaign.

 That was not all for the Warriors; then-sophomore Ali Reed became the first golfer in program history to earn an at-large bid to the NCAA Regionals.
 She then qualified for the NCAA Division II Tournament

 The Warriors competed in 10 events during their innagural season, finishing in the top-10 four times and collecting a top-five finish at the Wellesley Invitational.

 In 2008, he earned membership in the PGA of America, and also received the distinction of being named as a top-50 teacher by U.S. Kids Golf, a national award given annually.
 In addition, Crovetti is a member of the Women’s Golf Coaches’ Association, and Titleist Professional Staff.
-He has held golf professional positions at some of the top clubs in the country including: The Fox Club, Palm City, Fla.; Salem Country Club, Peabody, Mass.; Bellevue Golf Club, Melrose, Mass.; and, most recently, as General Manager/Director of Golf at Beverly Golf and Tennis Club.
+He has held golf professional positions at some of the top clubs in the country including: The Fox Club (Palm City, Fla.); Salem Country Club (Peabody, Mass.); Bellevue Golf Club (Melrose, Mass.); and, most recently, as General Manager/Director of Golf at Beverly Golf and Tennis Club.